 We control wirelessly many devices, like TVs and DVD players.
 But did you think about to control your Mac in the same way as your TV?
 I don’t mean complex solutions like TeamViewer for working on your Mac remotely, but just wireless controller, like your TV got.
-A controller which can change volume, turn on/off display, turn off/restart your Mac, start or stop screensaver, pause music in iTunes etc. All of these features, and much more, is available thanks to Evgeny Cherpak and his great app Remote Control.
+A controller which can change volume, turn on/off display, turn off/restart your Mac, start or stop screensaver, pause music in iTunes, etc. All of these features, and much more, is available thanks to Evgeny Cherpak and his great app called Remote Control.

 This app requires small helper app, which you can download HERE.
 After launching, I strongly recommend to set password and authentification:

 Ready?
 Now just install Remote Control app from App Store (link is at the end of article) and you are ready.
 You only need to be on the same wi-fi network as your Mac.

 App is divided into 4 sections:

 After launch, you will be directed to Media tab: